ionic-team/ionic-site/guide/0.9.0/building.md

 ## Creating tasks

 Okay, so we have some testing data for tasks, but what about creating them?
 We need some ways to do that.
-Working with our test data, let's add a simple Modal window that slides up, letting us put in a new task:
+Working with our test data, let's add a simple Modal window that slides up, letting us put in a new task.
+Place the following script tag after the closing `</side-menu>` tag in the `<body>` of the HTML file:

 ```html
 <script id="new-task.html" type="text/ng-template">